destroyedlolo/Marcel/Modules/mod_dpd/README.md

 In addition to the basic `70_dpd` example, 2 useful DPDs are provided (I'm using them for my dashboard)

 ### 70_Info
-If a message is received on `%ClientID%/About` topic, Marcel's version and copyright.
+If a message is received on `%ClientID%/About` topic, logs with **I**nformation level, Marcel's version and copyright.
 ```
 Marcel's version 8.0107
 Marcel v8.0107 (c) L.Faillie 2015-2023